 Proximity Talks.
-Annan and his Special Advisor Alvaro de Soto began proximity talks with Clerides and Denktash in December.
+Annan and his Special Advisor Alvaro de Soto began proximity talks with Clerides and Denktash in December 1999.
 Five rounds of talks would be held through November 2000.
-S/Res/1283, December 15, 1999, reaffirmed all relevant resolutions on Cyprus, without specifying a bizonal, bicommunal federation with a single sovereignty as its goal.
-Annan's addendum noted "The Government of Turkey has indicated that it concurs with ... the position of the Turkish Cypriot party, namely that the UNFICYP can operate on both sides of the island only on the basis of the consent of both parties" The Turkish Cypriots interpreted the wording as a move toward recognition of their state, and the Greek Cypriots were upset with the Turkish Cypriot view.
-The Cypriot and Greek governments prevented an addendum to S/Res/1303, June 15, 2000.
+U.N.
+Security Council Resolution 1283, December 15, 1999, reaffirmed all relevant resolutions on Cyprus, without specifying a bizonal, bicommunal federation with a single sovereignty as its goal.
+Annan's addendum noted "The Government of Turkey has indicated that it concurs with ... the position of the Turkish Cypriot party, namely that the UNFICYP (United Nations Peacekeeping Force in Cyprus) can operate on both sides of the island only on the basis of the consent of both parties" The Turkish Cypriots interpreted the wording as a move toward recognition of their state, and the Greek Cypriots were upset with the Turkish Cypriot view.
+The Cypriot and Greek governments prevented inclusion of a similar addendum to U.N.
+Security Council Resolution 1303, June 15, 2000.

 Denktash then linked his attendance at talks to steps proving that UNFICYP needed Turkish Cypriot cooperation.
-Turkish forces set up a three-man checkpoint outside Strovilia, a small Greek Cypriot village in the no-man's land separating the Turkish Cypriot-administered area and a British base, where UNFICYP forces cross between north and south, blocking UNFICYP access.
+Turkish forces set up a three-man checkpoint outside Strovilia, a small Greek Cypriot village in the no-man's land separating the Turkish Cypriot-administered area and a British base, where UNFICYP forces cross between north and south.
+The Turkish checkpoint thus blocked UNFICYP access.

-At the outset of September 12 to 26 talks, Annan said that he had concluded that the equal status of the parties "must and should be recognized" explicitly in a comprehensive settlement.
+At the outset of talks in September, Annan said that he had concluded that the equal status of the parties "must and should be recognized" explicitly in a comprehensive settlement.
 Denktash was pleased.
 Clerides boycotted talks until reassured that they would take into account U.N. resolutions that call for a federal solution.

-On November 8, Annan gave his "assessment."
-Various unofficial sources suggested that he called for one sovereign, indissoluble, common state with a single international legal personality; common state law would overrule regional law; political equality would be defined as effective "participation" in government, not numerically; component states would be to a great extent self-governed; the return of an "appreciable amount of territory" to Greek Cypriots, with as little dislocation of Turkish Cypriots as possible and return of as many Greek Cypriots as possible; and a security regime including an international military force, police, and a political mechanism.
-Clerides welcomed these views.
-Denktash rejected the assessment and, at a November 24 "summit" with Turkey's civilian and military leaders, announced his withdrawal from the talks because no progress could be made until two separate states were recognized.
+On November 8, Annan gave his "assessment" in a diplomatic "non-paper."
+Media sources reported that he called for one sovereign, indissoluble, common state with a single international legal personality; common state law would overrule regional law; political equality would be defined as effective "participation" in government, not numerically; component states would be to a great extent self-governed; the return of an "appreciable amount of territory" to Greek Cypriots, with as little dislocation of Turkish Cypriots as possible and return of as many Greek Cypriots as possible; and a security regime including an international military force, police, and a political mechanism.4 Clerides welcomed these views.
+Denktash rejected them and, at a November 24 "summit" with Turkey's civilian and military leaders, announced his withdrawal from the talks because no progress could be made until two separate states were recognized.
 Turkey supported his decision.
-Denktash refused to participate in further talks.